VoD and Africa - A review of existing VoD services, drivers, challenges and opportunities (July 2017 update)

 - This report seizes a growing content distribution channel

-- A list of 140+ VoD platforms related to Africa; includes VoD mobile apps, VoD via box and internet.
-CONTACT DETAILS for a selection of them.
+- A list of 180+ VoD platforms related to Africa; includes VoD mobile apps, VoD via box and internet.

 - a selection and profiles for key platforms (with launch date, business model, traffic, catalogue, contacts where available) -

-- includes a selection of 41 promising VoD platforms
+- A selection of 40+ promising VoD platforms

-- includes a selection of 21 VoD platforms launched by telcos
+- A selection of 24 VoD platforms launched by telcos

-- includes a selection of 20 Nollywood-related VoD platforms
+- A selection of 20 Nollywood-related VoD platforms

-- includes a selection of 27 VoD platforms from South Africa, 20 for Nollywoods
+- A selection of VoD platforms in South Africa

-- includes a selection of 13 African telecoms operators which are about to/or have launched VoD
+- A selection of telecoms operators which are about to/or have launched VoD

-- includes a selection of African payTV operators and TV broadcasters launching VoD services
+- A selection of African payTV operators and TV broadcasters launching VoD services

 - Investment opportunities - return example